dsa-ntc/peninsuladsa-ntc.github.io/_pages/political-reading.md

 title: "Reading Group"
 permalink: /political-reading/
 ---
 <h4>Theory informs praxis!
-Peninsula DSA engages in ongoing political education in socialist history and thought.</h4>
+We engage in ongoing political education in socialist history and thought.</h4>
 (_See also_: [PDSA's recommended media resources](../recommended-media/).)
 <br>